Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 - The laboratories relocated to lower quarters renovated for the introduction of the new Arcane Studies branch.
 - The laboratories are easily accessible from The Stockpile.

+[TODO] write out the Maris introduction better, leading the players in both directions.

+[TODO] Investigate the root + Maris telling the players about Black Lotus troubles.
 - Maris Tindle preparing and cleaning her personal equipment.

-[TODO] Investigate the root + Maris telling the players about Black Lotus troubles.

 - Maris is investigating a patient with [Sewer Plague](conditions.md#sewer-plague), [Sight Rot](conditions.md#sight-rot) or later also [Cackle Fever](conditions.md#cackle-fever)